Certified Nurse Aide (CNA)

 - Complete Section A-1 (nurse aide will complete this section).

-- Send Section A-2 to the state where you were first registered as a Nurse Aide.
+- Send Section A-2 & A-3 (page 4) to the state where you were first registered as a Nurse Aide.

 - A List of State CNA Registries is listed here.

-- Exceptions: If Arizona, California, Colorado, Illinois, Michigan, Missouri, New York, or North Carolina is your original state of CNA Registry, please send sections A-1 & A-2 directly to the South Dakota CNA Registry.
+Exceptions: If Arizona, California, Colorado, Illinois, Michigan, Missouri, New York, or North Carolina is your original state of CNA Registry, please send sections A-1, A-2, & A-3 directly to the South Dakota CNA Registry.

-- Complete section A-3 (nurse aide will complete this section).
+Complete section A-4 (nurse aide will complete this section)

-- Once employer has completed A-4.
-Please submit to the South Dakota Board of Nursing.
+- Once employer has completed A-5, submit application (page 5) to the South Dakota Board of Nursing.

 **A CNA Registered in South Dakota who wishes to be registered as a CNA in another state should contact that CNA State Registry for instructions.**

-To renew registration, the CNA must have completed the following:
+To renew registration online, the Nurse Aide must be able demonstrate the following:

-- An individual whose nurse aide registration has lapsed and who has not performed any nursing or nursing-related services for monetary compensation within the previous two years, and/or has not completed the required in-service training must complete a competency evaluation program to reinstate CNA registration.
+2. If a certified nurse aide lets their certification (active registry status) lapse, they have not performed any nursing or nursing-related services for monetary compensation within the previous two years, and have not completed 12- hours of annual in-service requirements pursuant to ARSD 44:74:02:02(4) the individual must complete a new competency evaluation program.